yousefelassal/quote-cron/README.md

 > Most people never run far enough on their first wind to find out they've got a second.

 > The lure of the distant and the difficult is deceptive.
 The great opportunity is where you are.

+> Autumn is a second spring when every leaf is a flower.